umerzia-7001/RNN_Digit_Adder/README.md

 # RNN_Digit_Adder
-Simple RNN model to generate digits in string  and add them
+Simple RNN model to generate digits in strings  and add them